verygoodsoftwarenotvirus/blog/content/posts/greener-cloud-pastures.md

 }
 ```

 This, combined with some new code to handle environment-mounted secrets, lead to my first "successful" deployment to Cloud Run.
 Only I couldn't access it because I hadn't granted `allUsers` the permission to invoke this particular Cloud Run application.
-I nice default, I think, but requires more terraform IAM finagling:
+Nice default, I think, but requires more terraform IAM finagling:

 ```
 data "google_iam_policy" "public_access" {